Job application and recruitment process

 Recruitment and selection process

-The Office's recruitment and selection process ensures that the best suited applicant for a position is selected.
+The recruitment and selection process ensures that the best suited applicant for a position is selected.
 Selection is based on the assessment of each applicant's skills, knowledge, abilities and experience.

 The selection process includes short-listing, interviewing and reference checking.
 Depending on the position applied for, there may be a pre-interview assessment by telephone to decide which candidates will proceed to the selection interview stage.
 Additional assessments such as work presentation or work-based exercises and/or psychometric testing may also be required.